eric8607242/OSNASLib/doc/customize/search_space.md

 ## Model Interface
 For customizing model, the interface class `[CUSTOMIZE CLASS]Supernet` and `[CUSTOMIZE CLASS]Superlayer` in `[CUSTOMIZE NAME]_supernet.py` should inherit the class `BaseSupernet` and `BaseSuperlayer`, respectively.
 The staticmethod `get_model_cfg` return `macro_cfg` and `micro_cfg`.

-There are lots of method should be implemented by user, which aims at providing more flexibility for each kind of supernet structure and allowing each search strategy can search on each search space.
+To allow each search strategy can search on each seach space.
+We implement various method in `BaseSuperlayer`.
 For example, the method `set_activate_architecture()` is utilized by single-path NAS and the method `initialize_arch_param()` is utilized by differentiable NAS.
-If you only want to search by the specific search strategy, you can just implement the corresponding methods.
+Refer to `./model/base.py` about more detail about the interface for search space design.

 ```python3